12 Dreamy Quezon Province Destinations That Look Straight Out of a Painting

 7. Kamay ni Hesus Shrine

-Seeking spiritual renewal with a side of adventure?
-Kamay ni Hesus Shrine offers both through its iconic 300-step pilgrimage.
-The towering 50-foot Christ statue rewards your climb with panoramic views that make me return whenever I need perspective.
+Seeking spiritual renewal with adventure?
+Kamay ni Hesus Shrine offers both through its iconic 300-step pilgrimage to the towering 50-foot Christ statue.
+The panoramic views reward your climb with perspective that keeps me returning whenever I need clarity.
 This spiritual sanctuary features life-sized biblical scenes along the path and peaceful meditation gardens perfect for reflection.
-The healing masses conducted by Fr.
-Joey Faller draws thousands seeking miracles.

 Kamay ni Hesus Shrine is a spiritual sanctuary in Quezon Province where the iconic Healing Hands and the towering Divine Mercy Cross stand tall.